Great treestand locations to cross paths with a big, mature buck

 Terrain Tip: Again, use topo maps to help dial in on ridge points in vast areas of rolling hills.
 To further drill down, start by scouting the ones that give whitetails the best wind advantage.
 That's likely where the big boys will be.

 Bucks also like to bed down on mid-range benches located on the downwind sides of slopes.
 These areas offer a special wind advantage.
 Oftentimes, thermals carry scent up from the valley and normal wind currents carry scent over the top from above.
 As both currents meet, it causes a tornado effect and creates a wind tunnel that keeps turning over on itself.
 This reaction will be located just down from the top of the ridge, often a quarter or a third of the way down from the top.
 Smart bucks bed in these locations because they can generally detect danger long before it reaches them.

 It’s hard to get around this.
-The best way?
-Never get directly above or below a bedding area.
+So, never get directly above or below a bedding area.
 Try to stay left or right of it so your scent isn’t as likely to travel through it.
 Once level with the bedding area, then you can work into position with less fear of bumping deer.

 Terrain Tip: Scout ridges during the off-season.
-Find old logging roads, shelves, benches and other flat spots just below ridgelines that deer will likely bed down on.
+Find old logging roads, shelves, benches, and other flat spots just below ridgelines where deer will likely bed.

 Don’t Miss: How Mature Bucks Use the Wind

 I don’t find big deer bedding in these areas as often as on ridge sides and points.
 Still, deer will sometimes use low-lying bottom land that offers quality bedding cover.
 That can come in the form of tall grasses (like CRP and CREP fields), young oaks, cedars, etc.